Getting StartedBuild an Extension

 if (canRead) {

-const data = await client.query('SELECT * FROM other_extension_table')
+const data = await client.query(`SELECT * FROM ${otherTable}`)

 }

-// Check web permission
+// Check web permission (URL must match a manifest http target)

-const canFetch = await client.permissions.checkWebAsync(
+const canFetch = await client.permissions.checkWebAsync('https://api.external.com/v1/data')

 // Check filesystem permission